-- includes a perimeter road that separating the new lots from hazardous vegetation on adjacent lots incorporating by: - i. a cleared width of 20m; - ii. road gradients not exceeding 12.5%; - iii. pavement and surface treatment capable of being used by emergency vehicles; - Turning areas for fire fighting appliances in accordance with Qld Fire and Emergency Services' Fire Hydrant and Vehicle Access Guidelines. - b.
-Or if the above is not practicable, a fire maintenance trail separates the lots from hazardous vegetation on adjacent lots incorporating: - a minimum cleared width of 6m and minimum formed width of 4m: - ii. gradient not exceeding 12.5%; - iii. cross slope not exceeding 10%; - a formed width and erosion control devices ίV. to the standards specified in Planning scheme policy - Integrated design;

-a turning circle or turnaround area at the end of the trail to allow fire fighting vehicles to manoeuvre; passing bays and turning/reversing bays every 200m; an access easement that is granted in favour

-- of the Council and the Queensland Fire and Rescue Service or located on public land. - excludes cul-de-sacs, except where a perimeter road with a cleared width of 20m isolates the lots from hazardous vegetation on adjacent lots; and - excludes dead-end roads.
+- a. safe and efficient emergency services access to all lots; and manoeuvring within the subdivision; - b. availability and maintenance of access routes for the purpose of safe evacuation. - includes a perimeter road that separating the new lots from hazardous vegetation on adjacent lots incorporating by: - a cleared width of 20m; - ii. road gradients not exceeding 12.5%; - pavement and surface treatment capable of being used by emergency vehicles; - iv.
+Turning areas for fire fighting appliances in accordance with Qld Fire and Emergency Services' Fire Hydrant and Vehicle Access Guidelines. - Or if the above is not practicable, a fire maintenance trail separates the lots from hazardous vegetation on adjacent lots incorporating: - a minimum cleared width of 6m and minimum formed width of 4m: - gradient not exceeding 12.5%; - cross slope not exceeding 10%; - a formed width and erosion control devices iv. to the standards specified in Planning scheme policy - Integrated design; - a turning circle or turnaround area at the end of the trail to allow fire fighting vehicles to manoeuvre; - passing bays and turning/reversing bays every 200m; - an access easement that is granted in favour vii. of the Council and the Queensland Fire and Rescue Service or located on public land. - excludes cul-de-sacs, except where a perimeter road with a cleared width of 20m isolates the lots from hazardous vegetation on adjacent lots; and - d. excludes dead-end roads.